Peter posted this on April 25, 2020

 But here I am, stuck in my birth city watching governments globally that looked so big, confident and well put together fall to fear and panic.
 It makes me question all past decisions/policies.

-It amuses me, watching third world countries lock down populations they can’t afford to feed or take care of in any way (just because they saw richer countries do it and they’re too lazy to think of alternatives), watching the media exaggerate every single negative story (I stopped watching the news years ago and every minute I stumble on it I’m reminded why) and watching governments adopt the strategy of throwing every thing at the wall to see what sticks.
+It amuses me, watching third world countries lock down populations they can’t afford to feed or take care of in any way (just because they saw richer countries do it and they’re too lazy to think of alternatives) – we had a short lockdown in my city where no one was allowed out to even buy food or drugs, watching the media exaggerate every single negative story (I stopped watching the news years ago and every minute I stumble on it I’m reminded why) and watching governments adopt the strategy of throwing every thing at the wall to see what sticks.

 Covid-19 has been here for a couple of months and though it isn’t fully understood (long term damage, what exactly it affects, etc), what is clear is that fatality rates are extremely low (I agree, even 1 death is too much but malaria kills almost half a million people in Africa annually and gets so little attention).